 For nearly 50 years now, wine lovers traveling between San Luis Obispo and Carmel by-the-Sea via the Highway 101 inland route have encountered one of California’s standout wine meccas: the River Road Wine Trail.
-Though the earliest vines along the rugged Santa Lucia Highlands here were planted in the 1790s, what was to evolve into River Road Wine Trail (map) really began during the early 1970s.
-That was when pioneering wineries including Paraiso, Sleepy Hollow, Hillside, and Estancia began to expand on the region’s growing reputation.
+Though the earliest vines along the rugged Santa Lucia Highlands here were planted in the 1790s, what was to evolve into the River Road Wine Trail (map) really began during the early 1970s.
+That was when pioneering wineries including Paraiso, Talbott Sleepy Hollow, and Hillside began to expand on the region’s growing reputation.

 Fast forward to today: The Monterey growing region, which the River Road Wine Trail travels through, is home to nine AVAs (all of them created after that early-70s boom) and several dozen wineries crafting vino, most famously Pinot Noir and Chardonnay, but also Grenache Noir, Syrah, Viognier, and others.